The Home Depot Premieres Docum - GuruFocus.com

-ATLANTA, Jan.
-12, 2023 /PRNewswire/ -- The Home Depot, in partnership with Imagine Entertainment, today premiered "Hope Builds," a new documentary detailing the devastating effects of natural disasters on communities nationwide and the human spirit that compels people to help each other rebuild.
+ATLANTA, GA / ACCESSWIRE / January 12, 2023 / The Home Depot, in partnership with Imagine Entertainment, today premiered "Hope Builds," a new documentary detailing the devastating effects of natural disasters on communities nationwide and the human spirit that compels people to help each other rebuild.

 "Hope Builds" offers a behind-the-scenes look at three major natural disasters and features first-hand accounts from associates and survivors on the ground: Hurricane Andrew, the catastrophic Category 5 hurricane which impacted South Florida in 1992; the devastating tornado that leveled much of Joplin, Mo. in 2011; and California's Camp Fire, the deadly wildfires that took place in Paradise, Calif. in 2018.
 The film offers a unique view into the role corporations play in rebuilding communities in the wake of natural disasters and how it has influenced The Home Depot's business, culture, volunteerism, and philanthropy efforts.